wilsonmar/wilsonmar.github.io/_posts/2018-09-05-salesforce-exhibitors.md

 {% include _toc.html %}

-At Salesforce Dreamforce September 2018, I'm recording a short video of each exhibitor, posted to YouTube.
+At Salesforce Dreamforce September 2018, I'm recording a short video of each exhibitor, posted on YouTube.
 I ask a representative from each vendor the <strong>same questions</strong> so I can cut an additional video featuring the best answers across speakers.
 That's why I'm using a <strong>360 camera</strong>, so in post-production every speaker can be positioned on the same spot on the screen.
 And viewers also get an immersive feel as well (and look around during boring parts).

 I'm doing these videos for those want to be there but cannot attend the largest software convention in the world by the most beloved software company.

+## Conference List

-I contact exhibitors ahead of time so we get interesting statements.
+I count 257 exhibitors on <a target="_blank" href="https://www.salesforce.com/dreamforce/expo/">https://www.salesforce.com/dreamforce/expo</a>, which is why I contact each ahead of time to get releases. <a target="_blank" href="https://www.crunchbase.com/event/dreamforce-2018#section-overview">Crunchbase assigns a ranking to each company</a>.

+## Questions of exhibitors

 Asked of each <strong>ISV (software vendor)</strong>:
 1. How does you organization add additional value?